France's Macron and Le Pen head for cliffhanger April 24 election runoff | Politics

 France's Macron and Le Pen head for cliffhanger April 24 election runoff

 French leader Emmanuel Macron and challenger Marine Le Pen qualified on Sunday for what promises to be a very tightly fought presidential election runoff on April 24, pitting a pro-European economic liberal against a far-right nationalist.
-With projections putting Macron in first place ahead of Le Pen after Sunday's first-round voting, other major candidates admitted defeat.
-Except for another far-right candidate, Eric Zemmour, they all urged voters to back the incumbent in two weeks' time in order to block the far-right.
+With partial results putting Macron in first place ahead of Le Pen after Sunday's first-round voting, other major candidates admitted defeat.
+Except for another far-right candidate, Eric Zemmour, they all urged voters to block the far-right in two weeks' time.

-Ifop pollsters predicted a tight runoff, with 51% for Macron and 49% for Le Pen.
+Ifop pollsters predicted a very tight runoff, with 51% for Macron and 49% for Le Pen.
 The gap is so tight that victory either way is within the margin of error.
-In 2017, Macron won with 66.1% of the votes.

-Macron garnered 28.1-29.5% of votes in the first round while Le Pen won 23.3-24.4%, according to estimates by pollsters Ifop, OpinionWay, Elabe and Ipsos.
-Official confirmation was expected later on Sunday.
+"Nothing is decided!," Macron told supporters, urging all voters to rally behind him on April 24th to stop the far-right from ruling the European Union's second-largest economy.

+"DISASTROUS" With 79% of the votes counted for Sunday's first round, Macron garnered 27.28% of the votes and Le Pen 25.94%.
+A near total count of the vote was expected for later in the evening.

+A Le Pen victory on April 24 would be a similar jolt to the establishment as Britain's Brexit vote to leave the European Union (EU) or Donald Trump's 2017 entry into the White House.
+France would lurch from being a driving force for European integration to being led by a euro-sceptic who is also suspicious of the NATO military alliance.

+While Le Pen has ditched past ambitions for a "Frexit" or to haul France out of the euro zone's single currency, she envisages the EU as a mere alliance of sovereign states.
 Conservative candidate Valerie Pecresse warned of "disastrous consequences" if Macron lost, while the Socialists' Anne Hidalgo urged supporters to vote for him "so that France does not fall into hatred."

 "Not one vote for Le Pen!" added hard-left candidate Jean-Luc Melenchon, who, according to the estimates, placed third with around 20% of the votes.
 But they all also had very harsh words for Macron and some of the very unpopular policies of his first mandate as well as an abrasive style that has put off many voters.